Quantum number assignments of light strange baryons in Regge phenomenology: Results and Discussion

 \begin{enumerate}

-\item For $\Lambda$ baryon the four star and three star status states $\Lambda(1520)$, $\Lambda(1820)$, $\Lambda(1890)$, $\Lambda(2080)$, $\Lambda(2100)$, and $\Lambda(2350)$ in the PDG \cite{Zyla2020} are in good agreement with our calculated results with a mass difference of 33-80 MeV.
-We confirmed the $J^{P}$ values of these states in the present work (see tables \ref{tab:table2} and X).
-We compared our results with the predictions of other theoretical models also and our estimated masses are consistent with the results of Refs. \cite{Faustov,Capstick,Metsch} with a mass difference of few MeV as shown in Tables \ref{tab:table2}, \ref{tab:table6}, and \ref{tab:table10}.
+\item For $\Lambda$ baryon the four star and three star status states $\Lambda(1520)$, $\Lambda(1820)$, $\Lambda(1890)$, $\Lambda(2080)$, $\Lambda(2100)$, and $\Lambda(2350)$ mentioned in the PDG \cite{Zyla2020} with well established quantum numbers are in agreement with our calculated results.
+Some states shows a slight discrepancies of mass difference of around 60-80 MeV.
+We confirmed the $J^{P}$ values of these states in the present work (see tables \ref{tab:table2} and \ref{tab:table10}).
+We compared our results with the predictions of other theoretical models also and our estimated masses are consistent with them as shown in Tables \ref{tab:table2}, \ref{tab:table6}, and \ref{tab:table10}.
+The obtained masses for the states $1^{2}S_{\frac{1}{2}}$ and $1^{2}P_{\frac{3}{2}}$ are ,close to the results of Refs. \cite{Faustov,Menapara,Capstick} with a mass difference of 1-18 MeV.
+Also the results of further higher excited states $1^{2}D_{\frac{5}{2}}$ and $1^{2}F_{\frac{7}{2}}$ are in good agreement with the results of Refs. \cite{Capstick,Santopinto2015} with a mass difference of 0-24 MeV and slightly vary with the results of other references.
+Also, the calculated results in the ($n,M^{2}$) plane are in consistent with the outcomes of other theoretical models.\\